Week 1 | Week 2 | Week 3 | Week 4 | Week 5

 List two or three core values and why they are important for you.
 A value is defined in Merriam-Webster as: “something (as a principle or quality) intrinsically valuable or desirable”.

-List your core values and explain why they are important to you in the discussion area.
+List your core values and explain why they are important to you at Twitter, Facebook or at Studium.

 This exercise comes from Whistling Vivaldi.
-How Stereotypes Affect Us and What We Can Do by Claude M. Steele, 2011.
+How Stereotypes Affect Us and What We Can Do by Claude M. Steele, 2011, p.
+174.

 © CEMUS and Uppsala University